Automatic Data Processing (ADP) is a conservatively managed, diversified company that has increased its dividend every year for over 3 decades.

 |2006||$13.57 billion||4.1%||$549.8 million|

 This is an important chart, because it helps to show a part of ADP’s “real” growth as compared to their reported income growth, which has been negatively affected by reduced interest rates.
 In addition to other metrics of growth such as number of clients, number of employees served, total revenue growth, and more, funds held for clients is a rather important metric of continued business growth and expansion for ADP.
-The amount of funds held grew by almost 4.5% annually over this period, on average, but reduced interest rates have kept interest income flat.
-ADP defends against interest rate changes by laddering the expiration of their investments, but as the interest rates have been held low for so long, ADP has had to continually reinvest the funds into lower-return investments.
+The amount of funds held grew by almost 4.7% annually over this six-year period, on average, but reduced interest rates have kept interest income low.
+ADP defends against interest rate changes by laddering the expiration of their investments, but as the interest rates have been held low for so long, ADP has had to continually reinvest the funds into lower-return investments, which is why there has been the gradual decline in interest rates.

 Interest income only accounts for a small portion of revenue.
-Out of $9,880 million in 2011 revenue, interest from client funds was only $540 million, or less than 5.5%.
-However, total net income for 2011 was $1,254 million, so a major change of a couple hundred million dollars in total interest income has a considerable effect on net income and EPS results.
-This is part of the reason that ADP growth looks so slow; interest rates have been affecting their income and margins even as the business continues to grow.
-If a 4.0% interest rate were fixed onto the 2011 figure for client funds instead of the actual 3.2% figure, it would have boosted 2011 reported net income by $135 million, or more than 10%.
-If a 4.5% interest rate were fixed onto the 2011 figure for client funds, it would have boosted 2011 reported net income by $220 million, or over 17%.
+Out of nearly $10.7 billion in 2012 revenue, interest from client funds was only $493 million, or less than 4.6%.
+However, total net income for 2012 was $1,389 million, so a major change of a couple hundred million dollars in total interest income has a considerable effect on net income and EPS results.
+This is part of the reason that ADP growth looks so slow; interest rates have been acting as a headwind on their income and margins even as the business continues to grow.
+If a 4.0% interest rate were fixed onto the 2012 figure for client funds instead of the actual 2.8% figure, it would have boosted 2012 reported net income by around $220 million, or more than 15%.

-Over time, interest rates will increase eventually, and this should act as a tailwind, rather than the headwind that it has been, for ADP’s reported net income and EPS.
-I believe that optimism of the current valuation is taking this into account, although interest rates will likely stay low for quite some time and even with generous interest rates factored in, the valuation is still a bit expensive in my opinion.
+Over time, interest rates will eventually increase, and this should act as a tailwind, rather than the headwind that it has been, for ADP’s reported net income and EPS.
+I believe that optimism of the current valuation is taking this into account, although interest rates will likely stay low for quite some time and even with generous interest rates factored in, the laddering of interest rates means the company will have a gradual increase in rates much like they had a gradual decrease in rates.

 Conclusion and Valuation

-Full Disclosure: I have no position in ADP at the time of this writing.
+Full Disclosure: As of this writing, I have no position in ADP.

 You can see my dividend portfolio here.

-Sign up for the free monthly dividend investing newsletter to get market updates, attractively priced stock ideas, resources, and investing tips:
+Sign up for the free dividend and income investing newsletter to get market updates, attractively priced stock ideas, resources, investing tips, and exclusive investing strategies: